Skip to main content Scroll Top

 Magnesium is a mineral that enables cells to make energy, stabilizes cell membranes, and causes muscles to relax.
 It is responsible for over 600 enzymatic reactions throughout the body, primarily in bones, muscles, and the brain.
 Among many other things, magnesium helps bones remain strong, helps regulate blood glucose levels, and aids in the production of energy and protein.7

-Magnesium has been shown to help with the perimenopausal symptoms of migraines and PMS.
+Magnesium has been shown to help with the perimenopausal symptoms of migraines and PMS, and newer research continues to back this up — a 2025 study looked specifically at magnesium intake and migraine frequency across pre- and post-menopausal women, and a 2024 study of nearly 700 patients found that magnesium paired with riboflavin meaningfully cut migraine frequency and pain intensity.
 When the body responds to stress, adrenaline is released, and its job is to move magnesium into the bloodstream to calm things down.
 If you are low in magnesium, the calm doesn’t come.
 So for people in chronic stress, it’s possible that magnesium is low.

 SOURCES

 Cooked spinach, black beans, pumpkin seeds, many nuts, avocados, salmon, and brown rice are all good sources of magnesium.
-You will often see dark chocolate as listed as a source for magnesium, though we appreciated this article that put that recommendation into perspective.
-And try an Epsom salt bath.
-It’s a great non-food source of magnesium — and is relaxing and soothing for sore muscles to boot!
+You will often see dark chocolate listed as a source for magnesium, though we appreciated this article that put that recommendation into perspective.
+An Epsom salt bath is relaxing and soothing for sore muscles, though the evidence that meaningful amounts of magnesium actually pass through the skin from a bath is thin — it’s best thought of as a nice way to unwind, not a reliable magnesium source.

 SAFETY AND DOSAGE

-The RDA of magnesium for women is 320 milligrams (mg), while the daily value is 400 mg.
+The RDA of magnesium for women is 320 milligrams (mg), while the daily value is 420 mg.
 There is an upper limit of 350 mg, but that is for the supplement portion of magnesium intake.
-Too much magnesium from food does not pose a health risk in healthy individuals, because the kidneys eliminate excess amounts in the urine.8,9
+Too much magnesium from food does not pose a health risk in healthy individuals, because the kidneys eliminate excess amounts in the urine.

 NOTES

 There are many formulations of magnesium.
 Magnesium oxide is the least expensive form but can have a laxative effect in some people.
 For some people, this is a benefit of magnesium!
 However, for those not in need of a laxative, magnesium chelate, magnesium malate, and magnesium glycinate are all formulated to avoid loose stools.
-Because magnesium can have a muscle-relaxing and calming effect, it’s a good supplement to take at bedtime.
+Because magnesium can have a muscle-relaxing and calming effect, it’s a good supplement to take at bedtime — though it’s worth knowing the sleep research is still fairly early-stage: some small trials (especially with magnesium L-threonate and bisglycinate) show promise for sleep quality, but results across studies are inconsistent, so it’s reasonable to try it without expecting a guaranteed fix.

 EXPERTS, RESOURCES, AND THINGS TO EXPLORE